silvabrian/tech-talk-rmarkdown/R Markdown.md

 ```
 ```

-You can also run R code inline like the following:
+You can also run R code inline like this:

 <!-- Disregard the weird formatting in markdown, this was added so the code
 would display properly in HTML -->